jmajam/hans-and-justin-lightroom/docs/configuration.md

 ## Importing
 In order to begin your project, you need to bring in the photo(s) you want to manipulate.
-1. Go to **File** -> **Import Photos and Videos** 2.Select a source by using the navigation panel to locate your folder.
+1. Go to **File** -> **Import Photos and Videos**
+2. Select a source by using the navigation panel to locate your folder.

 ## Exporting
 Files can be converted to a specified file type, which is useful for uploading to different websites or attachments.